Xynash/Spectra/README.md

 ## 🔬 How It Actually Works

+**The five-year-old version:** SPECTRA looks at all the file names first and draws a map from that (fast, cheap).
+But when you *ask it something*, it stops guessing — it goes and opens the actual files, reads them, and only then answers you.
+Like a friend who skims the table of contents to draw you a map, but actually reads the chapter before answering your specific question.

+**The real version:**

 ### Step 1: Tree Ingestion
 The FastAPI backend calls the **GitHub REST API** (recursive git tree) to fetch every file path in the repository.
 Optional `GITHUB_PAT` support raises the rate limit.

 ### Step 2: Noise Pruning
-Build folders, lockfiles, images and other noise are filtered out.
-Very large repos are capped by prioritising root, `src/`, `app/`, `lib/` and config paths, so only meaningful paths reach the model.
+Build folders, lockfiles, images, and other noise are filtered out.
+For very large repos, the pruning logic no longer relies on a hardcoded list of "known" source folder names — instead, it deprioritises known *non-source* folders (docs, tests, examples, assets) and treats everything else as real source, so unusual folder names don't get silently dropped.

 ### Step 3: LLM Architecture Mapping
 The pruned tree goes to **Groq**, which returns a strict JSON graph (nodes, edges, layers, tiers).
 The response is validated and laid out into four tiers.